acsoteldo/Customer-Level-Branch-Accessibility/README.md

 # Operational Performance Client Accessibility
-Evaluate service accessibility, operational performance, and client behavior to support branch strategy and resource allocation.
+Evaluate service accessibility, branch alignment, and client behavior at the customer level to support branch strategy.

 ## Getting Started:
 1. Report and presentation